 In my other relevant activities, I have served as the co-editor of Aleksanteri Insight alongside Kaarina Aitamurto since 2021 and as the vice-chair of the Finnish Association for Russian and East European Studies since 2022.
 Additionally, in Autumn 2023, I was a visiting scholar at Université Grenoble Alpes.

-I am a Doctoral researcher at the Doctoral Programme in Political, Societal and Regional Change and part of the Flowision research consortium lead by Professor Veli-Pekka Tynkkynen.
+I am a doctoral researcher in the PhD programme on Political, Social, and Regional Change and a member of the Flowision research consortium led by Professor Veli-Pekka Tynkkynen.

 I am Education Coordinator for the Master’s Programme in Russian, Eurasian and Eastern European Studies (MAREEES).
 I also coordinate the East Central European, Southeast European and Baltic Studies (ESEB) and Ukrainian Studies modules.
 In addition, I am contact person for the Building virtual exchange capacities in the Baltic Sea Region (EnVision) network funded by Nordplus.